tomimulhartono/tomimulhartono.github.io/content/posts/cek-dan-validasi-data-jkn.md

 ---
-title: "Verifying JKN Data in Bojonegoro with CodeIgniter and MySQL: Developing the CEKATAN Application"
+title: "Streamlining JKN Data in Bojonegoro: How I Built the CEKATAN App with CodeIgniter and MySQL"
 date: 2023-12-31T00:00:00+00:00
 # weight: 1
 # aliases: ["/first"]